HexxedBitHeadz/FlipperZeroWallpaper/README.md

 Work in progress, working on CyberPunk Edgerunner wallpaper for Flipper Zero.

-Copy manifest entries into your exisitng manifest files.
+Copy manifest entries into your exisitng manifest file.